JamesHizon/Ranking-Presidential-Candidates/README.md

 It is necessary to achieve a reasonable balance between rewarding teams for wins, convincing wins, and playing a tough schedule.
 This issue is difficult to resolve, and rating systems exist that are based on each of the extremes.

 The overall team rating is a merit based quantity, and is the result of applying a Bayesian win-loss correction to the power rating.
 Only the score, venue, and date of each game are used to calculate the Massey ratings.
 Stats such as rushing yards, rebounds, or field-goal percentage are not included.
 Nor are game conditions such as weather, crowd noise, day/night, or grass/artificial turf.
 Overtime games are not treated any differently.
-Finally, neither injuries nor psychological factors like motivation are considered."
+Finally, neither injuries nor psychological factors like motivation are considered.

 # Singular Value Decomposition